thomasv/phonegap-position-logger/README.md

 ### Run application on emulator (Android)

+**Important**: _For geolocation the option `enableHighAccuracy` in function call `navigator.geolocation.getCurrentPosition` must be set to `true` when running on emulator (see `www/js/geolocation.js`)_

 1. Start emulator

-2. Set latitude and longitude for emulator
+2. Set latitude and longitude for emulator (i.e. lat 50, lon 9)

         telnet localhost 5554
-        geo fix 50.0 9.0
+        geo fix 50 9

+3. Set orientation for emulator (i.e. 135 degress for south east orientation)

+        telnet localhost 5554
+        sensor set orientation 135:0:0

-3. Compile application and install on emulator
+4. Compile application and install on emulator

         phonegap local run android